-In contrast, as the warm season sets in, land surface heats up more quickly than does the ocean and, despite the preceding dry winter season, the evaporation flux

-- from the land surface can exceed the evaporation flux over the colder ocean.
+In contrast, as the warm season sets in, land surface heats up more quickly than does the ocean and, despite the preceding dry winter season, the evaporation flux from the land surface can exceed the evaporation flux over the colder ocean.
 There appears an air flux transporting oceanic moisture to land known as summer monsoon (rainy season), Fig. 4c.
 In the beginning, only the wettest part of land, the coastal zone, can achieve an evaporation flux in excess of the oceanic one.
 This initiates the fluxes of moist air, precipitation and further enhances terrestrial evaporation.
-As the - evaporation flux grows, so do the fluxes of moist air from the ocean.
+As the evaporation flux grows, so do the fluxes of moist air from the ocean.
 They gradually spread inland to the drier parts of the continent and weaken exponentially with distance from the ocean, Fig. 2a.
 Notably, an indispensable condition for summer monsoon is the considerable store of water on land, which sustains appreciable evaporation year round.
-In deserts, in spite of even greater seasonal differences between land - 25 and ocean surface temperatures, the evaporation on land is practically absent, so no ocean-to-land fluxes of moisture can originate in any season.
+In deserts, in spite of even greater seasonal differences between land and ocean surface temperatures, the evaporation on land is practically absent, so no ocean-to-land fluxes of moisture can originate in any season.

-Although the vegetation of savannas does support some non-zero ground stores of moisture and fluxes of transpiration, the absence of a contiguous cover of tall trees with high leaf area index prevents such ecosystems from increasing transpiration up to a level when the appearing flux of atmospheric moisture from the ocean would compensate runoff from the optimally moistened soil.
+Although the vegetation of savannas does support some non-zero ground stores of moisture and fluxes of transpiration, the absence of a contiguous cover of tall trees with high leaf area index prevents such ecosystems from increasing evapotranspiration up to a level when the appearing flux of atmospheric moisture from the ocean would compensate runoff from the optimally moistened soil.
 The biotic pump of atmospheric moisture does not work in such scarcely vegetated ecosystems; precipitation weakens exponentially with distance from the ocean, Fig. 2a.

-- 5 The phenomenon of trade winds (Hadley circulation) can also be explained on these grounds.
-As far as in the stationary case solar radiation is the source of energy for evaporation, the increase of the solar flux towards the equator should be accompanied by a corresponding increase of evaporation flux E, evaporative force f{ev} , Eq.
-(14), and vertical velocity w, Eq.
-(15).
-The intensive ascent of moist air on the equator has - to be compensated by horizontal air fluxes originating at higher latitudes and moving towards the equator, where they ascend and travel back in the upper atmosphere, Fig. 4d.
-Subsidence of dry air masses at the non-equatorial border of Hadley cells leads diminishes water vapor concentration in these areas, producing an additional, unrelated to the geography of solar radiation, decrease of the evaporative force.
-This - 15 creates favorable conditions for Ferrel circulation, i.e. movement of air masses from subtropics to higher latitudes.
+The phenomenon of trade winds (Hadley circulation) can also be explained on these grounds.
+As far as in the stationary case solar radiation is the source of energy for evaporation, the increase of the solar flux towards the equator should be accompanied by a corresponding increase of evaporation flux E, evaporation force f(14) and vertical velocity w, see (15).
+The intensive ascent of moist air on the equator has to be compensated by horizontal air fluxes originating at higher latitudes and moving towards the equator, where they ascend and travel back in the upper atmosphere, Fig. 4d.
+Subsidence of dry air masses at the non-equatorial border of Hadley cells leads diminishes water vapor concentration in these areas, producing an additional, unrelated to the geography of solar radiation, decrease of the evaporation force.
+This creates favorable conditions for Ferrell circulation, i.e. movement of air masses from subtropics to higher latitudes.

-Finally, natural forest ecosystems can ensure the necessary ocean-to-land flux of atmospheric moisture in any direction.
-Due to the high leaf area index, which is equal to the total area of all leaves of the plant divided by the plant projection area on the ground
+Finally, natural forest ecosystems can ensure the necessary ocean-toland flux of atmospheric moisture in any direction.
+Due to the high leaf area index, which is equal to the total area of all leaves of the plant divided by the plant projection area on the ground surface, the cumulative evaporating surface of the forest can be much higher than the open water surface of the same area.
+Forest transpiration can be several times higher than the evaporation flux in the ocean, approaching the maximum possible value limited by solar radiation.
+Maximum evaporation, corresponding to the global